Today I’m sharing tips on combining cultures and highlighting a couple’s unique identity through multicultural wedding stationery.

 Jewish wedding invitations invite guests to ‘dance’ at the ceremony, rather than requesting ‘the honour of your presence’, or similar.

-Although challenging, combining cultures is a great opportunity to create and showcase unique multicultural wedding stationery.
+Although combining cultures can be challenging, multicultural wedding stationery is a great opportunity to create and showcase unique designs.